openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/annotations/annotations.rst

     @MyAnno
     class C {/*body*/}

-A compile-time error occurs if an annotation is applied to an ambient declaration:
+If an annotation is applied to an ambient declaration in .d.ets file (see the example below), it is not automatically applied to the declaration that implements this ambient declaration.
+It is up to the developer to apply it to the implementation declaration.

 .. code-block:: typescript
    :linenos: